Frequently Asked Questions and Answers

 Our students go through a complete PA training course, and as with any other PA program we are accredited by the ARC-PA.
 The PA education that the students receive is rigorous and thorough, as evidenced by the success of our alumni as PAs and by their pass rates on the PANCE.

-No, we do not offer an independent PA program.
+No, we do not offer a standalone PA program.
+All students must complete both the MSPAS and MPH degrees.

 What is the current cost of tuition?